Itzdhananjay/Itzdhananjay/README.md

 - 👋 Hi, I’m @Itzdhananjay
-- 👀 I’m interested in graphic designing
+- 👀 I’m interested in graphic designing and web development.

 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on any company.
 - 📫 How to reach me mob.
 No. 7877780596